 Jake Justice is his real name.
-No, it really is…What’s also real is his passion for music.
-Starting out as a childhood piano prodigy, Justice navigated through early influences like Chopin, Debussy, & Rachmaninoff (please google) and graduated to 70’s soul.
+What’s also real is his passion for music.
+Starting out as a childhood piano prodigy, Jake navigated through early influences like Chopin, Debussy, & Rachmaninoff and graduated to 70’s soul.

 Raised in a strict Mormon household in Southern California, Justice had to balance music and mission work.
 It wasn’t easy, but challenges tend to make people stronger and work harder which is what he did.
 He was accepted to the music program at BYU and quickly formed a campus band called “The Strike” which had local success opening for the likes of Kelly Clarkson, and Carly Rae Jepson.
 Jake graduated from BYU and moved to LA to embark on a new mission to become a multiple musical threat: producer, dj, and songwriter.

 As a solo artist, Jake has opened for Mike Posner, Afrojack, and has performed at the MGM Grand, Hollywood Bowl, and the Wynn Casino.
 Befriended by pop artist Maty Noyes (Kygo’s “Stay”), Jake released an official remix for her single “Say It To My Face” under LAVA/Republic.
 In March 2018, he made his festival debut at Ultra Miami, opening for David Guetta, Kaskade, The Chainsmokers, DJ Snake, and many of the top DJ's on the planet.